JieZheng-ShanghaiTech/HiCoEx/README.md

 01_link_prediction_chromosome.py implements co-expression prediction for each intra chromosome, 02_link_prediction_chrosome.py implements co-expression prediction for the dataset of genome-wide intra chromosomes.

 ## Model explanation
-The files in this folder are to explain the trained model by HiCoEx.
-In explanation<area>.py, specifying --glob with True will generate the global attention subgraph for a trained model, and specifying --local with True and --gene-list with the genes to be explained will generate the local attention subgraph for related gene pairs.
-Note that we only explain gene pairs that are both co-expressed and contact with each other, and please make sure the explained genes are in the gene expression data, and also consistent with the specified chromosome --chr-src(--chr-tgt).
+The files in this folder are to explain the gene embeddings learned from HiCoEx and analyze the specific subgraph of gene pairs.
+After training the model, one can reproduce the results of Figure 5 in the paper by biological_explanation_reproduce.ipynb.

 ## Acknowledgement
 Code of data preprocessing and link prediction by baseline methods (random-rf, topological-rf, svd-rf,  node2vec-rf) are adapted from [*Marco et al. 2020*](https://doi.org/10.1093/bioinformatics/btaa803) with the repository https://github.com/marcovarrone/gene-expression-chromatin.